mechfish/aws-ci-demo/README.md

 - See how far we can get using only AWS services (plus Github).

+- Take full advantage of CloudFormation's built-in release orchestration by building smoke tests directly into instance and load balancer health checks.

 - Experiment with the newer CodePipeline and Lambda features and see how much we miss Jenkins.
-Lambda-based builds have the usual "serverless" features: Fewer OS packages to maintain, fewer processes to monitor, pay-per-use fee structure, etc.
+Lambda-based builds have the usual "serverless" features: Fewer OS packages to maintain, fewer processes to monitor, pay-per-use fee structure, a firm guarantee that all configuration is captured in code, *et cetera*.

-- Take full advantage of CloudFormation's built-in release orchestration by building smoke tests directly into instance and load balancer health checks.

 - Though it is overkill for a static site, experiment with using Lambda to do "real builds", creating and archiving separate S3